zendesk/samson/plugins/kubernetes/README.md

 For each container (including init containers) Samson finds or creates a matching Docker image for the Git SHA that is being deployed.
 Samson always sets the Docker digest, and not a tag, to make deployments immutable.

-If `KUBERNETES_ADDITIONAL_CONTAINERS_WITHOUT_DOCKERFILE=true` is set, it will only enforce this for the first container.
+If `KUBERNETES_ADDITIONAL_CONTAINERS_WITHOUT_DOCKERFILE=true` is set, it will only enforce builds for the first container.

 Samson matches builds to containers by looking at the `containers[].samson/dockerfile` attribute or the base image name (part after the last `/`), if the project has enabled `Docker images built externally`.